In-House STD Testing

 • Trichomoniasis

-Believe it or not, you could have an STD for years without even realizing it.
+Believe it or not, you could have an STI for years without even realizing it.
 And just because you’re not showing any symptoms doesn’t mean it’s not causing harm to your body.

-It’s important to know that even though many STDs can be treated or cured with medication, leaving them untreated can cause a lot of problems.
+It’s important to know that even though many STIs can be treated or cured with medication, leaving them untreated can cause a lot of problems.
 That’s why it’s highly recommended that anyone sexually active – even those with just one partner – get tested for sexually transmitted diseases or infections.
+If you are sexually active, you should get tested for some STIs like gonorrhea and chlamydia at least once a year.

 The good news is that you can get tested for most STIs even if you’re not showing any symptoms.
 And since some STIs have similar symptoms, you might be tested for a few different types.
 It’s really important to get tested regularly to catch any STIs that could otherwise go unnoticed and cause serious problems down the road – everything from cervical cancer to birth defects.

-So, you’re wondering how to get tested for STDs?
+So, you’re a female and wondering how to get tested for STIs?
 Well, the type of test you’ll need depends on a few factors like your symptoms, medical history, and sexual history.
 We can help determine the most appropriate test.
-There are different ways to test for STDs, including collecting a blood sample, urine sample, or swabs from the mouth, genitals, discharge, or sores.
+There are different ways to test for STIs, including collecting a blood sample, urine sample, or swabs from the mouth, genitals, discharge, or sores.

 Testing is usually quick and painless!
 Our medical team at CheckPoint Urgent Care has the experience and tools to provide you with reliable in-house testing and treatment options.